+I have been a Police Officer since 1992 in both California and Washington.
 In 1995 I was promoted to the rank of Police Corporal with part of my duties to be a Field Training Officer (FTO) for my department.
-Due this promotion discovered a passion for teaching others to include the public we all serve.
-During my time in Southern California I created community orientated policing projects to educate the work force, the community and high school children about the effects of alcohol usage and sales to underage minors.
-With the implementation of these programs, my agency was the first in the region to conduct these types of community programs which also included creating public service announcements that aired on local TV stations in the Coachella Valley of Southern California… Click Here to Continue Reading
+After this promotion I discovered a passion for teaching others to include the public we all serve.
+During my time in Southern California, I created several community orientated policing projects to educate the work force, the community and high school students about the effects of alcohol usage and sales to underage minors.

 Upon moving to Washington State in 2000, I discovered the lack of a formal Field Training Program at my agency.
 After completing the WA-NAFTO FTO School, I returned to my agency and created and implemented a new FTO program.
 Since then, I have assisted other Washington State Law Enforcement Agencies with both implementing and updating their FTO Programs.
 Currently, I am in the process of updating my agency’s FTO program to be in line with Washington State Criminal Justice Training Commission’s, Law Enforcement Training and Community Safety Act (LETCSA) Overarching Principals.

 During my career I have held the ranks of Officer, Corporal, Senior Officer, FTO, K9 Handler and Sergeant.
 Throughout my career I have also served as a law enforcement instructor in both states.
 As an active FTO I have an excellent grasp of the current trends and needs of our new recruits.
 As a FTO coordinator I manage an FTO program so I understand the needs of an FTO program and as Sergeant at Arms I would work hard to ensure you have the support and tools you need to be successful in your training endeavors.